by Texas Homesteader ~

-But today I’m sharing one of my favorite one-pot meals: Instant Pot Spaghetti and Meat Sauce.
+I’m sharing one of my favorite one-pot meals: Instant Pot Spaghetti and Meat Sauce.
 I love how this recipe means only one pot needs to be washed!
 I cook the meat and the pasta noodles in the same IP insert pan.

 And since I’m only adding the amount of broth needed to cook those noodles no straining is needed.
-Not only does that keep me from wasting one precious drop of my Homemade Broth, but I don’t even need to wash a strainer, y’all.
+Not only does that keep me from wasting one precious drop of my Homemade Broth, so I don’t even need to wash a strainer, y’all.

 After cooking the meat, a short 8 minutes of IP pressure cooking and a quick 10-minute rest time is all it takes to whip up this meaty Instant Pot spaghetti dinner.

-Cooking Ground Meat & Onions
+Cooking Ground Meat & Onions In An Instant Pot

 Unless I’m using my Homestead Hack of using pre-sautéed and frozen chopped onions, I typically cook the ground meat and onions / garlic together instead of sautéing the onions and then cooking the meat.